 Brian Kamm has collected a wealth of experience over the last 30 years of his professional and amateur golf career that he has used to steadily build the King University golf program to its status today.
-A former golfer on the Professional Golf Association (PGA) Tour, Kamm has laid the foundation and is beginning to enjoy the fruits of success in his sixth year with both the men’s and women’s programs.
+A former golfer on the Professional Golf Association (PGA) Tour, Kamm has laid the foundation and is beginning to enjoy the fruits of success in his seventh year with both the men’s and women’s programs.

 In the 2014-15 season, a King University men's golfer won Conference Carolinas individual medalist honors for the first time in history.
 Under Kamm's tutelage, Ross Maietta carded rounds of 72-70-71 to finish with a three round total of 213 to win the Conference Carolinas individual championship and lead King to a second place finish.
 Maietta's score of three-under gave him the championship by two strokes while the Tornado posted their best finish at the event.
 Earlier in the year, Leennawat Numpituckchaikul earned his first career victory, shoot 212 (71-70-71) at the Hargett Memorial Invitational in March.
 On the women's side, Kamm guided the Tornado to tournament victories, winning the King University Invitational in the fall and the Converse Invitational in the spring.
 King also had two individuals take tournament titles.
 Freshman Niclola Robertson won the Converse Invitational and Elizabeth Swallow won the Hilton Head Lakes Invitational.
 King held leads in five tournaments, and finished runner-up three times.
 The Tornado led the Conference Carolinas Tournament after each of the first two rounds, and took second after placing four golfers in the top-six.